Prenuptial Agreements in Los Angeles & Orange County

 A prenuptial agreement can also protect your financial information from being included in your spouse’s financial information which they are required to report on their student loan repayment plans.
 In the event of divorce, the prenuptial agreement will significantly reduce the time and expenses needed to complete the divorce process and ensure that the property specified in the prenuptial agreement is distributed as set forth in the prenuptial agreement.

-If you are in need of prenuptial agreement to protect you and your spouse, call the law offices of Sam Walker to schedule a free consultation.
+If you are in need of prenuptial agreement to protect you and your spouse, call Walker Law Corporation to schedule a free consultation.
 We will ensure that you will have an enforceable prenuptial agreement that will protect you and your spouse to the maximum extent legally allowable from creditors and also from unneeded litigation costs in the event of a divorce.

 Prenuptial Agreements Overview: